 Gas

 Repair category:

 Notes: The valuation assumes that the gas installation complies with current Gas Safe standards.

-Water, plumbing and bathroom fittings Repair category: Notes: No obvious or significant defects were noted to visible sections of plumbing.
-The sanitary fittings appear adequately maintained for their age.
+Water, plumbing and Water, plumbing and bathroom fittings Repair category: Notes: No obvious or significant defects were noted to visible sections of plumbing.
+The sanitary fittings appear generally well maintained.